tzu-yichan/COPD_BALF_scRNAseq/scripts/README.md

-Analysis scripts used for COPD BALF scRNA-seq study.

-Contents:
+This repository contains scripts and metadata used for:

+- Single-cell RNA sequencing analysis of BALF cells
-- Quality control
+- Quality control and data integration
-- Data integration
-- Cell type annotation
+- Cell type annotation using SingleR
 - Macrophage re-clustering
 - Differential expression analysis
 - Hallmark GSEA
-- CellRank trajectory analysis
+- Visualization of single-cell analysis results
-- Figure generation